benc-uk/smilr/azure/templates/aci-cosmos/readme.md

 ## Outputs
 - `frontendURL`: URL to access frontend
 - `apiURL`: URL to access the API
-- `cosmosEndpoint`: Endpoint of new Cosmos DB instance
-- `cosmosKey`: Key needed to access Cosmos DB
+- `mongoConnStr`: Connection string for Cosmos DB Mongo API
-- `initDbCommand`: Helpful to copy and paste to run the initdb script

 ## Quick Deploy
 [![deploy](https://raw.githubusercontent.com/benc-uk/azure-arm/master/etc/azuredeploy.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fbenc-uk%2Fmicroservices-demoapp%2Fmaster%2Fazure%2Ftemplates%2Faci-cosmos%2Fazuredeploy.json)

 ## Notes
-After deployment you will need to initialize the database, use the [initdb script](/scripts/initdb/), the `initDbCommand` output can be copy and pasted to help
+After deployment you will need to initialize the database, use the [initdb script](/scripts/initdb/), the `mongoConnStr` output will provide the connection string you need to pass in.